Deergha Sumangali Bhava: Plot

 Vani always dreams of living a rich life though her father advocates a simple life.
 One day, she happens to see Ramarao in his boss's car when he goes to a bank to withdraw money.
 Another time she finds him in a jewellery shop on behalf his boss again.
 She thinks that he might be a rich person and falls in love with him.
 Meanwhile, S. P. B thinks that Ramarao would be a good match for Vani and inquires about his habits on behalf of Satyam.
 Later he reveals it to Satyam, to which he gladly accepts.
 Vani is also happy that she is marrying the one she loved.
 After the marriage, she realizes that Ramarao is just a normal employee, but she somehow satisfied with married life and gives birth to a baby boy.

 Later she will accidentally meet her old college friend who works as an organizer for films.
 He advises her to leave her family life and come with him so that she can gain the name and fame which she used to dream before marriage.
 Vani leaves the house without the notice of her family thinking that they might obstruct her.
 This incident brings her family suffer a lot in the society.

-How ever Ramarao tries to bring her back but it is in vain.
+However Ramarao tries to bring her back but it is in vain.
 Later Ramarao remarries Sita due to the compulsion of Vani's parents and start a normal life again.
 During the course of time Vani loses her fame due to new comers in the industry.
 Due to lack of work and feeling lonely Vani tries to go back but finds that her presence is not needed for her family.

 Finally realizing her lost days she attempts for suicide.
 Feeling that none should get as of her she writes a letter to a film director regarding her life and meets her husband to say sorry and dies in his hands.
 The film ends on reaching the letter to the director.